Aldaviva/DataSizeUnits/Readme.md

         // formatted == "Size: 1.5 KB"
         ```
     - The format specifier (like `KB1` above) is made up of two optional parts, the destination unit (`KB`) and the precision (`1`).
     - The destination unit (`KB`) is the data size unit to which you want the input bytes to be converted.
-You can pass any data size unit abbreviation.
+You can also specify **`A`** to automatically normalize the unit of bytes and higher magnitudes, which is the default behavior if you omit the destination unit, and **`a`** normalizes to bits.
 Case matters for ambiguous units, like `kB`/`KB`/`K` for kilobytes and `kb`/`k`/`Kb` for kilobits.
 Unambiguous units like `kilobyte`/`kbyte`/`kibibyte`/`kib` can be provided in any case.
-You can also specify **`A`** to automatically normalize the unit of bytes and higher magnitudes, which is the default behavior if you omit the destination unit, and **`a`** normalizes to bits.
     - The precision (`1`) is the number of digits after the decimal place.
-If you omit this, it will use the default number format value for the culture of the current thread, for example 2.
+If you omit this, it will use the default number value for the culture of the current thread, for example 2.
 Set this to `0` if you want integers only.

 ## Install
 [This package is available in the NuGet Gallery.](https://www.nuget.org/packages/DataSizeUnits/)